carlisia/dotfiles/README.md

 **Stow directory**: the directory that contains the packages.
 In this case, this `dotfiles` directory.

-**Stow target directory**: needs to be set with the `--target`, usually $HOME.
+**Stow target directory**: needs to be set with the `--target` flag, usually $HOME.
 Otherwise, it will default to the parent directory of the stow directory.

 When a package is stowed, it creates a symlink from `$HOME/.somedotconfig/package-X-config-dir` to the `<your-path>/dotfiles/package-X-dir/.somedotconfig/package-X-config-dir`.